data-science-tsb/notes-data-processing/README.md

 - Tez - used by Pig and Hive, runs everything in a single Job optimized DAG, runs on YARN, probably wont use this directly

 ## Storage
-- HBase
+- HBase - OLTP storing data on HDFS

 ## Query
-- Hive
+- Hive - SQL facade for Hadoop
 - MRQL

 ## Data Ingestion
-- Sqoop
+- Sqoop - SQL+Hadoop, imports/exports RDBMS data into HDFS/Hive
 - Flume
 - NiFi